Cicero (magazine): Political leaning and content

 The target audience of Cicero is German intellectuals looking for wider range of political views.
-The political stance of Cicero is liberal-conservative.
+The political stance of Cicero is right-wing/conservative.

 The contents of the magazine focus on opinion forming through first-hand views of the editors.
 Cicero has four main sections: The first section called "Weltbühne" ("World Forum" in English) provides analyses and discusses internationally significant topics and people.
 The second, "Berliner Republik" ("Berlin Republic" in English), is a forum for German society.
 The next one, "Kapital", analyses economic affairs and the last one, "Salon", deals with the modern cultural life from different angles.
 In addition, the magazine's "Debate" section covers contribution of several leading figures including Al Gore and Prince Felix von Löwenstein.
-The magazine also publishes interviews the first of which was with Gerhard Schröder, former German premier.
+The magazine also publishes interviews the first of which was with Gerhard Schröder, the former German chancellor.
 In 2006, Dagmar Herzog featured her significant study on sexuality, memory and morality, and their relation to German fascism in the monthly.

 Cicero publishes a list of 500 most influential intellectuals in Germany.
-In December 2015 the magazine named the Russian President Vladimir Putin as the Man of the Year.
+In December 2015 the magazine named the Russian president Vladimir Putin as the Man of the Year.